-This is for information only and not for use in the treatment or management of an actual poison exposure.
-If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+This article is for information only.
+DO NOT use it to treat or manage a tarantula spider bite.
+If you or someone you are with is bitten, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

 Tarantulas are found across the southern and southwestern regions of the United States.
 Some people keep them as pets.

 If a tarantula bites you, you may have pain at the site of the bite similar to a bee sting.
 The area of the bite may become warm and red.

 If you are allergic to tarantula venom, these symptoms may occur:

 Seek medical help right away.

 Wash the area with soap and water.
 Place ice (wrapped in a clean cloth or other covering) on the site of the sting for 10 minutes and then off for 10 minutes.
 Repeat this process.
 If the person has blood flow problems, reduce the time the ice is used to prevent possible skin damage.

 Before Calling Emergency